jjangga0214/hasura-starter/README.md

 But there has been issues(e.g. [#2724](https://github.com/hasura/graphql-engine/issues/2724)) about inconvenience.
 To make it simple, community members developed a tool like [hasura-squasher](https://github.com/domasx2/hasura-squasher) and [manual workflow](https://github.com/hasura/graphql-engine/issues/2724#issuecomment-524547524).
 Finally, a new command `hasura migrate squash` is introduced with a new migration structure on `v1.0.0-beta.9`.
-As of writing(`v1.0.0-beta.10`), the command is still in preview.
-For more detail, check out the ([changelog](https://github.com/hasura/graphql-engine/releases/tag/v1.0.0-beta.9)).
+As of writing(`v1.0.0-beta.10`), the command is still in preview(not stable).
+For more detail, check out the [changelog](https://github.com/hasura/graphql-engine/releases/tag/v1.0.0-beta.9).

 ## Networking